Diseases and conditionsHealthy sleep

-Why Do Many People Feel Tired Even After Enough Sleep?
+Why Do Many People Feel Tired Even After Adequate Sleep?

 Author: Dr. Farid Helal, MD | Last updated: January 2026

-In clinical practice, one of the most common complaints I hear is: “Doctor, I sleep enough hours, but I still wake up tired.”
+In my clinical practice (50 years long), one of the most common complaints I hear is: “Doctor, I sleep enough hours, but I still wake up tired despite adequate sleep.”
+Many patients represent with the same issue!
+Continue reading to know why you wake up tired with bad mood, after sleeping 7-9 hours.

 Feeling persistently fatigued despite adequate sleep is frustrating and often misunderstood.
 While many people assume the problem is simply “poor sleep,” the reality is usually more complex.
 In this article I will explain the most common medical and lifestyle reasons behind persistent tiredness, using an evidence-based approach.